-Whether applied to software development or other industries, making sure that the end product (software, process, product prototype, etc.) is delivered early and updated often is a vital part of Agile.
+Whether Agile is applied to software development or other industries, making sure that the end product (software, process, product prototype, etc.) is delivered early and updated often is a vital part of Agile.

 Oftentimes, a Minimum viable product (MVP) is delivered as early as possible, which aids in ensuring that the end product meets the basic requirements of the target users, as well as gaining valuable feedback for future iterations.

 The work, however, doesn’t stop with the delivery of the MVP.
 The product is continuously improved through consecutive sprints, with additional feedback and direction based on the MVP and previous sprints.

 Smaller, more targeted releases of the product have multiple benefits, including fewer bugs and errors and quicker pivots in case of changes to the end goal.